Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 ## General issue board procedure

-Every time you move a ticket from one column to another, you are unassigning yourself.
-A ticket in the done column is reassigned to the person who did the development work on it.
+Every time you move a ticket from one column to another, you make a PR and assign a team member for the first review on your code.
+If the code has no bugs or errors then the ticket moves to final code review so it can be merged.If there are any changes requested comments are made on the PR and then the ticket is moves to reveiw changes requested.
+Tickets that are merged move to the Done column.
-Comment on the tickets as a form of taking notes & passing on explanations from one person to another.
 Attach all resources to the ticket whether they are points of reference, design documents, etc.
 Name the tickets so there is no confusion as to what is being accomplished.
 Add every requirement to the checklist, and be specific.
 Check off requirements as you finish work on them in development.